 We’ve put together a list of answers to some frequently asked questions about installing bamboo floor moldings and trim, baseboard, shoe molding, and quarter-round when wrapping up your flooring installation.

 Why Do I Need Baseboard and Shoe Molding For My Bamboo Floors?

-Baseboards (aka wall base) are decorative accessories that are installed around the perimeter of a room to hide the expansion gaps, and they’re often paired with quarter round or shoe molding to ensure those gaps are completely hidden.
-If you’re installing bamboo flooring in a newly built property, then baseboards may be all that you need to fully cover the gap.
+Baseboards (aka wall base) are decorative accessories installed around a room’s perimeter to hide the expansion gaps.
+They’re often paired with quarter round or shoe molding to ensure those gaps are completely hidden.
+If you’re installing bamboo flooring in a newly built property, then baseboards may be all that you need to cover the gap fully.

 For renovation projects, you may find that the baseboard is already installed before fitting the floor.
-In these cases, the expansion gap will sometimes be between the baseboard and the edge of the flooring.
+In these cases, the expansion gap will sometimes be between the baseboard and the flooring edge.
 Shoe molding (aka quarter round) is used to hide this gap in the most discreet and visually pleasing way possible.

-Here’s a diagram which slows how baseboards and moldings are applied to hide the expansion gap:
+Here’s a diagram that slows how baseboards and moldings are applied to hide the expansion gap:

 What Do I Attach the Shoe Molding and Baseboard To?

 Always affix the baseboard to the wall and the shoe molding to the baseboard.
 Neither should be attached to the floors.
-If you attach them to the floors, they’ll stop the floor from being able to expand and contract – defeating the whole purpose of leaving an expansion gap, to begin with.
+If you attach them to the floors, they’ll stop the floor from expanding and contract – defeating the whole purpose of leaving an expansion gap, to begin with.
 If you make the mistake of attaching shoe molding to the floor, you may even find it comes away from the baseboards as the floor tries to contract, leaving a gap between the floor and the wall.
-Remember, bamboo and hardwood floors need space to breathe, as they change shapes slightly during seasonal cycles.
+Remember, bamboo, and hardwood floors need space to breathe, as they change shapes slightly during seasonal cycles.